 - Top Asana Alternatives That You Should Know

 Asana came into existence to replace emails for work and team collaboration.
-This was done especially to save as much time as possible and to stay focused on the goals, projects, and daily tasks that grow business.
+This was done especially to save as much time as possible and to stay focused on the goals, projects, and daily tasks that grow the business.

 Asana focuses more on workflow management between the teams and is a very beneficial software for small enterprises.